slyt/kill-sounds/README.md

 ### Features
 - Plays audio when you kill another player
 - Ability to add your own `.wav` audio files (`.mp3` not supported)
-- Tracks killstreaks and displays as messages
+- Tracks killstreaks and displays as messages Killstreaks reset on death or plugin restart.

 ![alt text](kill_sounds_config.png "kill sounds config screenshot")